Dreams come true for Aussie kids at AO 2026

 “It’s amazing to be here.
 To be in this group, it’s pretty cool,” said one of the Force for Good participants.

-Across the five cities that Emirates operates from — Melbourne, Sydney, Brisbane, Perth and Adelaide — more than 3000 children have gained access to tennis across 11 community-led initiatives.
+In partnership with 53 local community partners, 44 programs and events were delivered, introducing more than 2000 children to the sport across the five cities that Emirates operates from — Melbourne, Sydney, Brisbane, Perth and Adelaide.

+The overarching program created more than 10,500 hours of joy and more than 7600 opportunities for participants to play, connect, and grow.
+To ensure a lasting legacy, more than 715 racquets, nets and balls were donated to children and community groups.

 “The program is designed to help participants build their confidence to try something new, find a place to belong, and experience the joy tennis can bring,” ATF executive director Vicki Reid said.